 These past weeks have proven productive for those who seek gain from a good crisis.
 Seemingly unrelated events appear more interconnected as I trace their origins and those who will ultimately benefit from the crisis.
 Amidst the Cordoba Mosque controversy, a new crisis has added fuel to the fire.
 The accelerant: the global media attention which focused on a church in Gainesville Florida and its 30-50 member congregation who planned to burn Korans on the anniversary of the September 11 terrorist attacks.

-lost control of the Koran burning story, inquiry should guide them to the conclusion that they were manipulated.
+While the press remains perplexed how it lost control of the Koran burning story, inquiry should guide them to the conclusion that they were manipulated.
 United Nations’ Secretary General Ban Ki-Moon blames Pastor Terry Jones as the one who “hijacked” the media.
 But it was not Jones who kept feeding the media frenzy; it was those sympathetic to the Alliance of Civilizations continually added fuel to the flames.
 How could an event having next to nothing for financial resources—one which promoted itself on YouTube—have gained worldwide attention?
 Hmm, “I wonder when there will be a Koran burning event” is hardly something I would ever have imagined people tying into their YouTube search engines.
 It is worth taking a closer look at those fanning the flames of this crisis.

 None of us would have known anything about the Dove World Outreach Center’s plans until the September 6 online edition of the Wall Street Journal quoted General Petraeus as saying that the Koran burnings would endanger U.S. troops.
 Incidentally, Petraeus is now defending himself against Pentagon officials who charge he crossed the civilian-military line.
 The very next day following the Journal’s report, the International Crisis Group posted a media alert on the Alliance of Civilizations’ Global Expert Finder web site.
 The International Crisis Group functions as a crisis management tool within the AoC network.
 The purpose of the Global Expert Finder is to provide journalists with information on how to report on issues surrounding cross-cultural and inter-religious tensions.